Thomaswang0822/Scrapy_Ikang/README.md

 ## Special Notice
 Make sure you put the unzipped chromedriver executable in the correct place, otherwise you get error when initializing the driver. <br />
 The STARTER.py file is just for convinience.
 You don't need to type in the terminal, just run this file in your IDE. <br />

+## Additional Feature: saving data into your database
+1) I use PostgreSQL for a local database.
+I want to save the data into the table I created.
+Each item in scrapy is a row (a piece of data) in the table.
+2) You can either execute simple sql commands to create a table, or manually create it in your PostgreSQL visualization software, like Navicat.
+(It's paid, but super powerful)
+3) Remember to set the data type of each field in your table to be varchar.
+4) Most importantly, the length of field 'exams' (all medical examinations included in the product) should be long enough, 1023 for me, otherwise you get error when writing data.
+5) After creating table, we need to modify pipeline.py enable data writing.
+Functions open_spider() and close_spider simply connect to and disconnect from your DB.
+Function process_item write each of your item into the DB.
+6) Last step, enable pipeline feature.
+Just uncomment those 3 lines in settings.py